The City Council amended and restated Unified Housing Policy on June 23, 2023

 Any project containing at least 20 residential units that is subject to the Minneapolis Code of Ordinances, Title 20, Article XIV (the “Inclusionary Zoning Ordinance”) must meet the requirements of this section, except:

 - Housing owned and operated by or on behalf of a college or university.

-- If at least 20 percent of the units in the rental housing property are affordable to and occupied by households with an income at or below 60% AMI and meet any of the following qualifications:
+- If at least 20 percent of the units on the site are affordable to and occupied by households with an income at or below 60% AMI and meet any of the following qualifications:

 • the units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code; or